 Secondly, it helps you see when you’re stuck with something.
 If you are not able to mark some item in your list done for a longer period of time, you probably need help with that.
 It’s much more easier to admit it when it’s staring you on the paper.

-Either way, it's important to stick to it every day of the week so it becomes a positive routine in your day.
+However you choose, it’s important to stick to it every day of the week so it becomes a positive routine in your day.